Ukraine crisis: Russia begins military drills in Belarus | DW | 10.02.2022

 "Iskander-M" rockets, which NATO says were brought to Belarus, can also be equipped with nuclear weapons.
 Richter pointed out that in Russia these weapons have so far been equipped with conventional weapons.

-Ukraine's defense minister, Oleksii Reznikov, said this week Ukrainian training would also run from February 10 to February 20.
+Defense Minister Oleksii Reznikov said this week Ukrainian training would also run from February 10 to February 20.
 Ukraine has not reported the number of military personnel and weapons involved in its exercises.

-The Prime Minister's Office said on Wednesday that in talks in Brussels, Boris Johnson will promise that 1,000 additional British troops will be "put at readiness in the UK to support a humanitarian response in the region should it be needed."
+Britain has ordered 1,000 additional to be "put at readiness in the UK to support a humanitarian response in the region should it be needed," the prime minister's office said.

 In the meantime, the UK is nearly doubling its NATO deployment in Estonia from 900 to 1,750.